 Besides hearing a musical entity playing the piano when the living are far from it, the man’s laughter, and the knocking on the walls, many people on the staff have heard the mumbling of disembodied voices.

-Yes indeed, according to many eye witness accounts, the entities are keeping an eye on the living, though they politely keep their musical likes and dislikes to themselves, being polite entities with manners most of the time.
+Yes indeed, according to many eyewitness accounts.
+The entities are keeping an eye on the living, though they politely keep their musical likes and dislikes to themselves.

 - Photos © Tom Carr

 Our Haunted Paranormal Stories are Written by Julie Carr